-Executing external communications effectively will require coordination of an extensive network within the IPCC.
-Successful internal coordination is central to the success of external communication, and should be considered a priority by IPCC's leaders.
+Executing external communications effectively will require coordination of an extensive network within the IPCC, including government Focal Points.
+Successful internal coordination is central to the success of external communication, and should be considered a priority by IPCC leaders.

-There are significant resource implications in communicating IPCC's work effectively, and the Panel will require regular updates on the financial implications of meeting the strategy.
+There are significant resource implications in communicating IPCC work effectively, and the Panel will require regular updates on the financial implications of implementing the strategy.

-IPCC's communication load varies greatly - depending both on the cycle of its Reports, and the level of external interest in the IPCC.
+IPCC communication load varies greatly - depending both on the cycle of its Reports, and the level of external interest in the IPCC.
 The Secretariat will need to have the flexibility to respond to this changing cycle of activity, including by engaging additional temporary staff, including consultants, when necessary.
-All contractors, temporary staff and occasional contributors to the external communications of the IPCC must have a clearly defined and centrally coordinated mandate - in line with the communications strategy to be developed by the Secretariat - and respect that the external communications activities of the IPCC are under the authority and coordination of the senior communications manager.
-In addition, the outreach and communications activities of the TSUs should be carried out in cooperation with the senior communications manager.
+All contractors, temporary staff and occasional contributors to the external communications of the IPCC must have a clearly defined and centrally coordinated mandate - in line with the communications strategy to be developed by the Secretariat - and respect that the external communications activities of the IPCC are under the authority and coordination of the Senior Communications Manager.
+In addition, the outreach and communications activities of the TSUs should be carried out in cooperation with the Senior Communications Manager.